Business Management Guide

 • Ensuring all contracts (specifically $10,000 and up) obtain Procurement Services review and approval prior to signature and those with signature authority shall only sign with the stated limit in the Power of Attorney.

-• Ensuring all staff responsible for obtaining contractual services are familiar with the University’s policies and procedures regarding contractual services and independent contractors, honorariums, conflict of interest and employee/employer relationships.
+• Ensuring all staff responsible for obtaining contractual services are familiar with the university’s policies and procedures regarding contractual services and independent contractors, honorariums, conflict of interest and employee/employer relationships.

 • Carefully reviewing the University’s Expenditure Guidelines before making purchasing decisions.

-• Ensuring all staff responsible for requisition/purchasing related duties are familiar with the University’s policy for leasing of off-campus facilities, space and rentals.
+• Ensuring all staff responsible for requisition/purchasing related duties are familiar with the university’s policy for leasing of off-campus facilities, space and rentals.

 • Ensuring all leases are approved by all appropriate parties prior to the effective date of the lease.

-• Ensuring all staff responsible for requisition/purchasing-related duties are familiar with University policy regarding internal approvals for certain commodities and contractual services.
+• Ensuring all staff responsible for requisition/purchasing-related duties are familiar with university policy regarding internal approvals for certain commodities and contractual services.

 • Ensuring all staff responsible for requisition/purchasing-related duties are familiar with contract and grant requirements related to their purchases and that they understand the rules associated with different fund types (E&G Appropriations, Grants, Agency, Auxiliary, Direct Support Organizations, etc.).